-Shopping for scoliosis: When shopping for clothes to wear with your brace it is important to remember to go shopping for clothes with your brace on.
-Often, going up a size is necessary to accommodate for the brace, but not always.
-Be sure that your brace is at its tightest, as clothes will fit differently if it is too loose.
+Shopping for scoliosis: When shopping for clothes to wear with your brace it is important to remember to shop with your brace on.
+Sometimes going up a size is necessary but not always.
+When shopping be sure that your brace is at its tightest, as clothes will fit differently if it is too loose.
 Although longer and flowy tops work well to hide scoliosis or a brace, you do not need to strictly avoid fitted clothing.
 Keep in mind that the brace can be warm so breathable materials are key.
 As always, comfort is most important for brace-wearing compliance, this means physical comfort as well as being comfortable with your appearance.
 If it helps, bring along a parent, trusted friend, and/or sibling that will be supportive and give a constructive opinion.

-Getting a scoliosis brace or being diagnosed with scoliosis also does not mean having to completely change your wardrobe.
+Getting a scoliosis brace or being diagnosed with scoliosis does not mean you have to completely change your wardrobe.
 Sometimes you just have to look in your closet with a different set of eyes.
 All of the suggestions we listed above are popular trends that are currently in fashion.
-It may just mean layering your clothes differently or trying out different combinations may help you use clothes you already have.
-Of course, if shopping is your thing, then go for it!
+Layering your clothes differently or trying out different combinations may help you use clothes you already have.
+Of course, if shopping is your thing then go for it!

-If you have other suggestions or ideas please send us an email at email@example.com or comment below and we will amend or add to our suggestions!
+If you have other suggestions or ideas that may help others please send us an email at firstname.lastname@example.org and we will amend or add to our suggestions!
 Happy shopping!